Most people do not listen with the intent to understand; they listen with the intent to reply.

 If you look at it on a general level, it will be easy to conclude that the whole team has a problem and end up with a solution that won’t address the solution.
 However, if you look at what the people are saying in the comments of your various social media site, you will realize what precisely is your problem.
 Then, you can apply a more specific solution.

 How Can You Utilize Social Listening for Your Business?

 Now that you understand what social listening is, the real challenge is how to utilize its power for your business fully.
 Let’s take a closer look at various ways you can make it work for you.

 When you listen, you can gain better business insights and identify new opportunities straight from the marketplace.
 You can use that information to create a more effective and relevant strategy.

 One company that used social listening to its advantage was the lingerie company, Adore Me, for their #SelfLoveNote contest.
 It all started with customers who were inquiring about modeling opportunities in the company.
-Instead of answering those replies directly, they launched a competition to find the new model for their brand.
+Instead of answering those replies directly, they launched a competition to find a new model for their brand.

-They asked fans to create a video of them lip syncing a love song and post it on Instagram with the hashtag #SelfLoveNotes.
-The winner would receive a modeling contract with the company, cash price, and an all-expense paid trip to New York.
+They asked fans to create a video of them lip-syncing a love song and post it on Instagram with the hashtag #SelfLoveNotes.
+The winner would receive a modeling contract with the company, cash price, and an all-expense-paid trip to New York.

 Improve Customer Experience

 You will face different sets of challenges and obstacles that could have a significant effect on your customer experience.
 The more significant challenge, however, is how you can distinguish whether a problem is a large issue or just an isolated incident.
 Social listening will help you identify which is which, allowing you to focus on the more significant trends rather than a one-off issue.